 Gurnee (near Chicago and Milwaukee)

 The thrill-crazy park offers one of the world's tallest and fastest wooden coasters, Goliath, the wild "wing" coaster, X-Flight, and the ferocious "impulse" coaster, Vertical Velocit.
+Check out the 9 best rides at Six Flags Great America.
+The water park, Hurricane Harbor, is adjacent to the dry park and requires a separate admission.

 Six Flags America